ryanwilsond/belte/README.md

 They are very basic classes that only exist because of the fact that they are closer to the machine.
 This is why some assembly languages and C have them, but not classes.
 **Physically** (on the hardware level, for speed and space efficiency) there is a benefit to structures, but the developer should not care, hence the compiler doing these optimizations without the input of the developer.

+One design challange is should bad statements be added because they are commonly used and people would not appreicate if they are gone.
+This is where the choice can be made to either keep on the path of doing it right, or aiming to make it accepted by the public.
+Some examples of this are the `goto` and `do while` statements, lamdas, and the `?:` operator.
+All of these examples are hard to read.
+Goto is a harder to read function, or a hack to exit a nested loop.
+Do while makes you go to the bottom of the statement to read the condition.
+Lamdas are harder to read inline functions, similar to macros.
+The ?: operator is a harder to read if-else statement, especially because it is not in every language.

 \* With the exception of low-level tasks that require maximum efficiency or low-level features, e.g. using assembly language ever.

 ___